johanbissemattsson/sorenholst-se/src/pages/in-english.md

           [Thought experiments and the scarcity of good theories](/media/Tankeexperiment-ArtikelTE.pdf)
-        featuredImage:
-          alt: Tankeexperiment
-          src: /media/Start-Tankeexperiment.png
-        link: /media/Tankeexperiment-ArtikelTE.pdf
+    title: Thought experiments
+    description: >-
+      Thought experiments is a common way of reasoning within certain parts of Science and Philosophy.
+In spite of the fact that such arguments often involve quite unrealistic scenarios, they turn out to be surpricingly useful, not least within Physics.
     uid: thought-experiments
-  - title: Theory of Relativity
-    description: >-
-      The Special and the General Theories of Relativity were both formulated by Albert Einstein more than hundred years ago, but are still part of the foundations of Modern Theoretical Physics.
-    sectionItems:
+  - sectionItems:
+      - featuredImage:
+          alt: Rumtid – en introduktion till Einsteins relativitetsteori
+          src: /media/Start-Rumtid.png
+        link: /rumtid
-      - title: Book in Relativity
+        title: Book in Relativity
         description: >-
           My book (in swedish) _Rumtid - en introduktion till Einsteins relativitetsteori_ (Spacetime - an introduction to Einstein's Theory